AnhLNguyen/CMPE152/Project_2_Top-downParser/README.md

          // For example:
          // {int r; int dd; int a; int d;r = a; dd = d;while( dd <= r ) dd = 2*dd;}

-2. If you use Visual Studio IDE
+2. If you use VsCode IDE